kamccall/nim-endpoint-samples/README.md

    - linux install (https://docs.anaconda.com/anaconda/install/linux/)
    - after you install anaconda3, you will have several programs such as the anaconda prompt and anaconda navigator.  when you select and run the anaconda prompt, it will open a command window with `(base)` on the left, indicating that you are now using the `base` conda environment with the default set of python3 packages. at that command line you can run the single command (in step 3 below) to set up a second environment that will contain the necessary packages or just install each of the required packages manually from the command line.
 2. obtain necessary files (using *either* of these options below)
-   - click in the upper right to download and put all three files `nim_demo.ipynb`, `config.py` and `nim_demo_env.txt` into the same folder, as well as the .jpeg images in the `images` folder as well, OR
+   - click in the upper right to download and put the three primary files `nim_demo.ipynb`, `config.py` and `nim_demo_env.txt` into the same folder, as well as the .jpeg images in the `images` folder and the .mp4 video in the `videos` folder as well, OR
    - run command `git clone https://github.com/kamccall/nim-endpoint-samples/` (requires installation of git bash)
 3. create a new anaconda environment (run *both* of the commands below)
    - run command `conda create --name nim_demo --file nim_demo_env.txt` (creates a new anaconda environment that contains all necessary packages)